 Calls to action (CTAs) are an important part of any marketing strategy.
 What is a call to action, anyway?
 Essentially, a CTA refers to a phrase or statement that urges readers to do something, whether it be calling your business, scheduling an appointment, or following you on social media.

-A well-crafted call to action can convince a reader to reach out to your business, taking the next step in the conversion process.
+Well-crafted call to action statements can convince a reader to reach out to your business, taking the next step in the conversion process.
 Unfortunately, writing calls to action isn’t always so easy—and ineffective CTAs are everywhere.
 By following a few CTA marketing tips, however, you’ll be on your way to a great CTA in no time.

 1. Use the Right Words

 The words you use in your calls to action should inspire readers to actually do something, so choose your phrasing wisely.
 Think about what it is you want your readers to do, then brainstorm some action words that will encourage them to do it.
 For example, if you want more followers on social media, encourage readers to “follow,” “like,” and “share.”
 If you’re trying to get readers to call your place of business, don’t just say “reach out to us.”
 Instead, create a sense of urgency by saying, “call us now!”